the-events-calendar/gigpress/trunk/readme.txt

 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.3.9 =

+* Fixed SQL injection vulnerability in handlers.php
+* Removed Canada and the United States from the top of the countries menu

 = 2.3.8 =